Lost or stolen mobile devices

 Some more helpful tips:

 - Two types of blocking – When contacting your service provider make it clear what type of block you want.
 If you want to ensure that your lost/stolen mobile device cannot be used on any network in Australia then ask for an IMEI block.
 You could just block your SIM card to prevent any unauthorised persons using your service to run up bills on your account.
-However, this does not prevent a person replacing your SIM with another one and using the mobile device as normal.
+However, this does not prevent a person from replacing your SIM with another one and using the mobile device as normal.

 - Travelling overseas – If your mobile device is lost or stolen while travelling overseas it can still be blocked, provided you meet the blocking criteria outlined above.
 IMEI blocking will only prevent a handset being used on Australian networks and not overseas networks.

 - No tracking of lost or stolen: Your mobile network operator cannot track the location of a lost/stolen handset using the IMEI blocking program.
 There are mobile applications available that may remotely track, lock and erase data on your handset and these can be helpful.
 However, if you do track your lost/stolen mobile, always involve the police when you locate it and avoid any confrontation with a potential thief – remember your personal safety is more important than a phone!

 - Buying second-hand mobile devices online or at auctions is risky because they may have been reported lost or stolen and IMEI blocked.
 You risk losing your money because carriers will only unblock a mobile device for the original lawful owner who reported it lost and stolen and not a second-hand buyer.
 So always check the IMEI status of the second-hand mobile device before buying.
 And note that this check can only provide details of mobile devices that have been reported lost/stolen at the time of the inquiry.
 There can be a lag between when a mobile device is reported lost or stolen to the carrier and showing “blocked” on the website.